 You have the right to bring an attorney or representative to your interview at no cost to the U.S. government.
 You and your attorney/representative must submit Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative to USCIS, in order for your attorney/representative to accompany you to your asylum interview.

 If you do not speak English you will be interviewed through an interpreter who you bring with you to the interview.

-We do not provide any interpreters during the asylum interview, except if you are hearing-impaired.
-If you are hearing impaired and need assistance in obtaining an appropriate interpreter, contact the asylum office with jurisdiction over your case in advance of your scheduled asylum interview.
+We do not provide any interpreters during the asylum interview, except if you are deaf or hard of hearing.
+If you are deaf or hard of hearing and need assistance in obtaining an appropriate interpreter, contact the asylum office with jurisdiction over your case in advance of your scheduled asylum interview.